webhintio/hint/packages/hint/docs/contributor-guide/how-to/hint.md

   * `content` is a string of text within `element` where the issue was found (used to refine a `ProblemLocation`).;
   * `location` is an explicit `ProblemLocation` (`{col: number, line: number}`) where the issue was found.
+If used with `element`, it represents an offset from the start of that element's content (e.g. for inline CSS in HTML).
   * `severity` overrides the default `Severity` for the hint to determine how the issue will be reported (e.g. `Severity.error`).